DevoLearn/CellSAM/README.md

 - We also thank Alexandre Bonnet for sharing this insightful [blog](https://encord.com/blog/learn-how-to-fine-tune-the-segment-anything-model-sam/).
 - we also thanks for the code MedSAM Code owner for there code on Medical images [MedSAM](https://github.com/bowang-lab/MedSAM/tree/main)

----

-This README provides an overview of the CellSAM model, its architecture, the dataset it's trained on, and how to get started with it.
-Adjustments can be made based on specific requirements or additional information.